6 Giving Options to Take Advantage of Before December 31

 There are other, non-cash options to consider in your end-of-year giving plans.

 If you have a donor-advised fund (DAF), then you’ve already taken advantage of the increasingly popular investment account’s immediate tax benefits.
-For many nonprofits, the pandemic has completely upended funding, undermining ground gained and putting progress at risk.
-The coming year will, again, prove to be extremely challenging.
+For many nonprofits, the pandemic completely upended funding, undermining ground gained and putting progress at risk.
+2022 will, again, prove to be extremely challenging.
 Consider giving from your DAF this year—when charities need it most.
 Click here for information on making a grant to BCRF from your DAF.

 Donating appreciated stocks and securities can be cost-effective—and tax-friendly.
 These gifts may be eligible for a tax deduction based on their fair market value, and they can help taxpayers eliminate or reduce federal capital gains taxes owed.